 It has been rebranded by a lot of resellers.

-ONAN have been sold as Griffin Boards, Ivory Boards, Nuffboards and Flight Mode.
+ONAN has been sold as Griffin Boards, Ivory Boards, Nuffboards, and Flight Mode.

 You can check out Griffin Board’s site if you are interested in the ONAN and are from the states.

 Anyways, up to the time of this writing, ONAN has 3 different electric skateboard drive that you can buy.